 STEP 7: Drill Through Your Clay Furniture Appliques!

-Another reason I wanted to use them on my project quickly is that I knew I’d have to drill through them.
+Another reason I apply the clay appliques on my project quickly is that I knew I’d have to drill through them.
 Don’t try this while they’re dry or they’re sure to crack, my friend!

 Just line up the center of the mold with the hold you’ve just drilled.

 Use the drill bit that’s for the knob you’re using (meaning, the skinnier the furniture applique, the skinnier your drill bit should be, etc).
 I just used a practice board first and tried out a couple drill bits to see which one was the right size.
 Get into the habit of practicing on scrap boards before doing things on your “real” project.
 Believe me–it saves you a bunch of time and money!